LucaBoni28/Alzheimer-Project_NeuroMaranello/README.md

 Due to this unequal distribution, we used three different techniques to mitigate the negative effects on the training: the Stratified K-Fold, weighted classes and a weighted sampler for the dataloader.

 * ### Milestone 2: Baseline evaluation, baseline model
 For an efficient data loading we defined the class AlzheimerDataModule using the Lightning Data Module.
 We inserted the train_dataloader and val_dataloader methods and we implemented into the setup method the three strategies mentioned earlier.
-In this way by calling the class AlzheimerDataModule, the original dataset is splitted in training and validation sets applying the Stratified K-Fold, the weighted class and weighted sampler.
+In this way by calling the class AlzheimerDataModule, the original dataset is split in training and validation sets applying the Stratified K-Fold, where K equals 3 for our model.

+Due to the extremely unbalanced dataset, we selected 2 different approaches to tackle the problem and make the most out of our data: the weighted class and weighted sampler.
+For this version, we selected the weighted class method by setting the weighted sampler flag inside the code to False.

 For the model architecture definition we declared a class using the Lightning Module, which allows to describe through predefined methods the model's architecture, the training_step, the validation_step and the performance metrics.
 We chose a simple Convolutioanl Neural Network(CNN) with a Fully Connected(FC) Classifier to predict the class confidence values.